frol/django-mysql-fix/README.md

-* MySQL INNER JOIN with order fails to optimize query that ends up with seconds to get result, but STRAIGHT\_JOIN instead of INNER JOIN solves the issue and we can get result in 0.001 instead of 3+ seonds. https://code.djangoproject.com/ticket/22438
+* MySQL INNER JOIN with order fails to optimize query that ends up with seconds to get result, but STRAIGHT\_JOIN instead of INNER JOIN solves the issue and we can get result in 0.001 instead of 3+ seconds. https://code.djangoproject.com/ticket/22438